kuanrcl/mysql-migration/README.md

-# Migrate your PHP app to MDS HeatWave and Oracle Cloud Infrastructure (OCI)
+# Migrate your PHP app to MDS HeatWave and Oracle Container Engine for Kubernetes

-This workshop walks you through the steps to provision **OCI** resources to host your on-premises PHP application, load data into **MySQL Database Service (MDS)**, accelerate your long running queries with **MySQL HeatWave** engine
+This workshop walks you through the steps to provision **Oracle Cloud Infrascture (OCI)** resources to host your on-premises PHP application, load data into **MySQL Database Service (MDS)**, accelerate your long running queries with **MySQL HeatWave** engine

 ## Who Should Do This Workshop